28 December 2017

 08 February 2017

-How About You? (starring Hayley Atwell)
+How About You (with Hayley Atwell)

 This is one of the DVDs that Amazon recommended to me some months ago, based on what I liked already.
-The blurb suggested a feel-good film with some humour as well as some more serious parts; the front cover suggested a light Christmassy story.
+The blurb suggested a feel-good film with some humour as well as some more serious parts.
+The front cover suggested a light Christmassy story.
 I put it on my wishlist, and was given it for Christmas.

 The film is almost all set in a care home for the elderly, run - and owned - by a young woman called Kate (Orla Brady).
 She’s constantly stressed, because four of her long-term residents are rude and unhelpful.
 This means that potential newcomers are put off, some current residents are so upset that they leave, and even staff don’t stick around.
 Finances are tight and there’s a constant threat of being closed down by the overzealous health and safety officer.

 It’s nicely produced with a good pace, but the first half hour is quite depressing rather than humorous.
-It doesn’t help when Kate’s younger and somewhat irresponsible sister Ellie (Hayley Attwell) asks for a job; she persuades Kate to take her on despite a tense relationship, and Ellie comes up against the unpleasant quartet more than once.
+It doesn’t help when Kate’s younger and somewhat irresponsible sister Ellie (Hayley Attwell) asks for a job.
+She persuades Kate to take her on despite a tense relationship, and Ellie comes up against the unpleasant quartet more than once.

 Naturally enough, as it’s supposed to be a feel-good film, Ellie’s outspokenness breaks down some barriers, although she also creates more tensions in other ways.
 The second half of the film is somewhat lighter than the first part, and there are moments that made us smile, although it certainly isn’t ‘hilarious’ as the blurb suggests.